ckgxrg-salt/DMRTE/README.md

 tagrule applies to all following lines.
 For each line, DMRTE will manipulate tags according to the relative position.
-Lines affected by tagrule automatically gains "#!tagrule.ignore", which prevents the line being treated as "this" in tagrule again, this behaviour can be disabled by adding [nomark].
+Lines affected by tagrule automatically gains `#!dmrte.tagrule.ignore`, which prevents the line being treated as "this" in tagrule again, this behaviour can be disabled by adding [nomark].
+Lines that has no content(i.e. nothing is "spoke" by anyone, like a line with only actions) will also gain `#!dmrte.tagrule.ignore`.
 Also, manually adding this tag prevents tagrule from applying to this line.
 ```
 !tagrule this +en